Coronavirus (COVID-19) Health Alert

 Q: Is CCRM testing for COVID-19?

-A: CCRM is not testing for COVID-19.
+A: CCRM is not currently testing for COVID-19.
 If you are exhibiting symptoms and have been in close contact with someone who has COVID-19, or if you have recently traveled to an area with ongoing spread of COVID-19, please call your primary healthcare provider.
 Your healthcare provider will work with the state health department and the CDC to determine if you need to be tested and can provide information on where to go for testing.